blankoworld/makefly/doc/README.md

   * PUBLISH\_SCRIPT\_NAME: script filename used to send files from **pub** directory to a destination filled in *PUBLISH\_DESTINATION* variable.
   * SEARCH\_BAR: If set to 1, activate a search bar on ${PROJECTNAME}.
 Note that your theme should support search bar!
   * MAX\_RSS: Max RSS posts that would be fetch from your users.
   * ISSO : If set to 1, this activate a comment system on ${PROJECTNAME}.
 Note that your theme should support comment system.
-Warning: default server is rave.depotoi.re which doesn't guarantee a long backup of your comments.
+Warning: default server is mycomment.system.tld which doesn't work as you should install yours.
 More info are available [on isso project installation page](http://posativ.org/isso/docs/install/ "Go to isso webpage for more information").
   * ISSO\_URL (optional): Define a ISSO server on which send comments.
-For example **rave.depotoi.re/pseudo**.
+For example **mycomment.system.tld**.
 Warning: don't use **http://** behind the address.
 It permits to keep to have http or https when needed.
   * ISSO\_MAX (optional): Define a limit for displayed comments for ISSO comment system.
 By default **3**.
   * ELI\_USER: If set, this activates a badge for StatusNet/GNU Social network.
 Note that your theme should support ELI widget.
 By default this functionality use StatusNet/GNU Social's API.
   * ELI\_TYPE (optional): Change this to "group" to follow a group instead of a user on StatusNet/GNU Social.
 By default "user".